-Assignment books are used daily by students to record homework assignments and notes from teachers.
-The assignment books are to be signed daily by the teacher and nightly by the parents.
-Parents are encouraged to use the assignment books for any comments or questions for the teacher.
+Planners are used daily by students to record homework assignments and notes from teachers.
+The planner will be signed daily by the teacher (did we agree to this?)
 If a student loses his/her assignment book, that student must purchase another one from the school store immediately.